This post may contain affiliate links. Please read the disclaimer.

-Spring is a great time, everything is just blooming outside that inspire us to create some cool Easter crafts with kids.
+Spring is a great time, everything is just blooming outside that inspires us to create some cool Easter crafts with kids.

 What comes first in your mind?
 Of course bunny!

 Bunnies are the cutest animal that we love to recreate through our crafts.
 I mean who don’t love adorable long ears and cute fluffy tail.